Xi'an JH-7: Operational history

+Accidents and incidents

+The JH-7 prototype's first flight on 14 December 1988, flown by Huang Bingxin, ended in an emergency landing.
+The dashboard was disabled by violent engine vibrations toward the end of the flight, and the aircraft landed safely without instrumentation.

+On 8 June 1991, a JH-7 prototype suddenly began to leak fuel at a high rate.
+Lu Jun (卢军), a Russian-trained Chinese test pilot, managed to make a safe emergency landing when the fuel reserve had dropped to slightly more than 30 liters.
+Three years later, on 4 April 1994, a JH-7 prototype crashed during a test flight, killing Lu.
+In 1995 or 1996, the fourth prototype crashed after engine failure; both crew members were killed.

 On 14 October 2011, a JH-7 crashed during an exhibition at an air show in Shaanxi province, northwest China.

 On 5 June 2014, a JH-7 crashed during a training mission in Yiwu, Zhejiang province.

 On 22 December 2014, a JH-7 crashed near the city of Weinan in Shaanxi province, under unknown circumstances.
 At least two persons are said to have died in the crash.

 On 22 October 2016, a JH-7 crashed in Liuzhou, Guangxi province.
 According to pictures released on social media, the pilots ejected.

-On 12 March 2019, a JH-7 crashed during a training exercise in Ledong County, Hainan, killing two pilots on board.
-The crash of the normally high-altitude-usage, aged aircraft happened during a low-altitude training flight, the pilots gave up an opportunity to eject to avoid densely populated residential area and were killed when trying to avoid a school, they were hailed for their bravery as martyrs by local officials.